 Partner Organization Name Type of Organization Does the hospital have any previous experience partnering with this organization?
-(Yes or No) Organization's Role in Intervention Leadership and Implementation (high- level summary)
+(Yes or No) Organization's Role in Intervention Leadership and Implementation (high- level summary) CarePoint Health Physician Group Yes Emergency Department Physicians who will carry out ALTO orders c.

-c.
 Please also submit documentation of the partnership with each listed organization.
 Documentation may be provided separately for each organization listed above and could include: a contract; a memorandum of understanding; a business association agreement; a Letter of Partnership from the listed organization(s); or similar documentation.
 If a Letter of Partnership is provided, in it the organization should: (1) acknowledge that it intends to partner; (2) provide a brief description of the organization; (3) express agreement with the planned intervention; and (4) express agreement with the planned role it will have in leadership and implementation of the intervention as expressed above.
 The letter should be signed by a member of the organization's management and submitted with this application in the same .pdf document.
 The Letter of Partnership Template can be found on the HTP webpage.